 There are four formal reporting periods during the school year as outlined in the Reynolds School Calendar.
 Parent-teacher conferences are scheduled in October and March.
 Many teachers email progress reports to students and parents regularly.
 Parent/Teacher conferences can be booked online at https://reynolds.schoolappointments.com

 To earn Honour Roll status a student must achieve a grade point average of not less than 3.2 on a report card.
 The grade point average will be calculated using all of the courses taken during that term.
-A minimum of three courses must be taken.
+A minimum of two courses must be taken.
 Students who receive a letter grade of C-, I or F and/or N in pupil effort, will be excluded from the Honour Roll for that term.
 The numerical equivalents are: A = 4, B = 3, C+ = 2.5, C = 2, C- = 1.

 STRATEGIES FOR SUCCESS